3 Days in Dubai for First Time Visitors

 Visit the Jumeirah Mosque followed by a casual seafood lunch.

 For more about Dubai, visit my post about Old Dubai.
-Look forward to more content soon about cruises from Dubai, including ports like Abu Dhabi, Sir Bani Yas Island, Muscat, Oman and Khasab, Oman.
+Check out more content about cruises from Dubai, including ports like Abu Dhabi, Sir Bani Yas Island, Muscat, Oman and Khasab, Oman.

 As always, happy travels friends!